 Next, an issue with the pictures: all lines were shifted one character to the right, and since the first character of a line has special meaning (ASA control character) this was quite visible.
 After some debugging, I found the cause: the way SNPPIC is written, the program would pass over a DO loop that should not execute, since at that point its start value is greater than the end value.
 However, Nevada FORTRAN executes any DO at least once.
 Manual states (page 37):

-Irrespective of the relation of the initial and ending values,
+Irrespective of the relation of the initial and ending values, the DO will always be executed once.

 Content that I had something working, I went for more.
 In the ibiblio archive where the "original" SNPCAL was found, there is another Snoopy generating program called PICKET, that seems to better show off this setup, if only I could get it to work.
 However, PICKET relies on EQUIVALENCE statement and Nevada does not implement that.
 It was at this point that I went back to F80.